 Just a handful of investors are most active on this issue.
 Really they’re just talking about a handful of metrics that companies probably already have at their fingertips, that would not be difficult to disclose—they’re gathering this information anyway.

 Tanya: Those metrics become even more relevant when we consider the next area of shareholder interest: Executive compensation.

-Amy: Early voting suggests that shareholders are scrutinizing executive compensation more closely this year.
+Amy: Early voting suggests that shareholders are scrutinising executive compensation more closely this year.
 Semler Brossi reported that the failure rate—the rate of fail to receive 50% support—is running about 3.3%.
 That’s well above 1.9% failure rate for these proposals at the same time last year.
 Twenty-two Russell 3,000 companies have failed to win majority support for say-on-pay proposals; at least six of those are S&P 500 companies.

-In many instances, pay backlashes this year stem from bonus plan changes designed to help executives secure hefty bonuses during the pandemic stock-market slump over a year ago, and a perceived failure to provide a compelling rationale for doing that.
+In many instances, pay backlashes this year stem from bonus plan changes designed to help executives secure hefty bonuses during the pandemic stock-market slump over a year ago and a perceived failure to provide a compelling rationale for doing that.
 The Financial Times reported that more than 100 S&P 500 companies have rewritten bonus plans for executives as a result of the pandemic.
 Some companies simply eliminated the second quarter of 2020 from performance targets, making it much easier for CEOs to achieve bigger bonuses.
-It has not gone unnoticed by investors that adjustments and discretion are almost always upward: Bonuses are not reined in when companies benefit from positive market forces outside the executives’ control.
-You have to recognize that in some companies, more negative votes have partly been a reaction to rising pay for CEOs in the midst of layoffs and other hardships for mainstream employees during COVID[-19].
+It has not gone unnoticed by investors that adjustments and discretion are almost always upwards: Bonuses are not reined in when companies benefit from positive market forces outside the executives’ control.
+You have to recognise that in some companies, more negative votes have partly been a reaction to rising pay for CEOs in the midst of layoffs and other hardships for mainstream employees during COVID[-19].